SignalFlagZ/sd-civitai-browser/README.md

 - Show the ***Early Access*** period of models

 ## Versions
+### v2.0β
+- Add cancel download button to cue list
+- Add open download folder button to cue list
+- Delete the cancel button that was in the model information
 ### v1.19β
 - Sorted infotext to make it easier to read
 - Display download results for a while